obcode/glabs/README.md

 gitlab:
   host: <URL of GitLab host>
   token: <personal access token>
-groupsfilepath: <path where config files for groups are>
+coursesfilepath: <path where config files for groups are>
-groups:
+courses:
   - <basenames of groupfiles>
 ```